Chaldene/pancam/To-Do.md

 * Check that all items from TC and TM plotter have been recreated in here.
 * Look into the best use of the Pandas Int64 and how best to draw missing data.
 * Split data into activities so that it is easy to view HK etc.
+* Add liscense for project
+* Create a terminal logger called status instead of using error.
+* Change console logging output to a STATUS Flag if possible